 Our multi-disciplinary team of international biologists, entomologists and social scientists are partnering together to provide a collaborative approach to tackling mosquito-borne viruses.

 Mark, Release, Recapture study

-The long-term goal of our research in Innisfail is to show that we can suppress and even remove the invasive Aedes aegypti mosquito from the urban landscape.
-In 2017, we hope to carry out studies in Innisfail that will involve releasing sterile male mosquitoes and testing tools.
+The long-term goal of our research is to show that we can suppress and even remove the invasive Aedes aegypti mosquito from the urban landscape.
+In 2017, we are planning studies on the Cassowary Coast that will involve releasing sterile male mosquitoes and testing tools.
 We’re helped in our ability to do this by the science conducted at James Cook University, Cairns and the tools that Verily’s engineers are developing in their labs in the USA.
-These studies would only proceed following extensive engagement with and support from the Innisfail community and with government regulatory approval.
+These studies would only proceed following extensive engagement with and support from communities and with government regulatory approval.
 See FAQs – Releasing sterile males.